-The NLG International Committee (IC) supports legal work around the world “to the end that human rights shall be regarded as more sacred than property interests.”
+The NLG International Committee (IC) supports legal work around the world “to the end that human rights and the rights of ecosystems shall be regarded as more sacred than property interests.”
 As lawyers, law students, and legal activists, we seek to change U.S. foreign policy that threatens, rather than engages, or is based on a model of domination rather than respect.
 The Guild provides assistance and solidarity to movements in the United States and abroad that work for social justice in this increasingly interconnected world.

 Get involved with us today and be part of building a more peaceful and just world.

 From its founding in 1937, the National Lawyers Guild has maintained an internationalist perspective, and international work has been a critical focus for the National Lawyers Guild and its members.

 The Guild was active in the fight against fascism in the Spanish Civil War and in World War II.
 Guild lawyers participated in the creation of the United Nations, and in the prosecution of IG Farben, the German chemical corporation which played an active role in the Holocaust.

 The Guild opposed the hysteria of the Cold War, and many Guild lawyers used their skills to defend immigrants, labor activists, and others accused of “subversion.”
 Later Guild work has been centered on support for national liberation movements (such as those in Vietnam and South Africa), the eradication of nuclear weapons, and the support of international legal principles and institutions which further “… the end that human rights shall be regarded as more sacred than property rights.”